jazzband/django-simple-history/docs/querying_history.rst

             del self.skip_history_when_saving
         return ret

-As a final option, you can disable the creation of historical records for *all* models by adding the following line to your settings:
+Or disable the creation of historical records for *all* models by adding the following line to your settings:

 .. code-block:: python